-- You (usually) get 5 chances to get a problem correct. - Each section will be due at 10 pm two class days after the material is covered in class. - Bonus points can be earned for exemplary WebAssign completion. - You may request an automatic 3-day extension though you will only be allowed to earn back half the remaining points. - Each WebAssign assignment is equally weighted.
+- You (usually) get 5 chances to get a problem correct. - Each section will be due at 11 pm. - Bonus points can be earned for exemplary WebAssign completion. - You may request an automatic 3-day extension though you will only be allowed to earn back half the remaining points. - Each WebAssign assignment is equally weighted.
 No scores are dropped.